Here is something beautiful for you: Blondie and Philip Glass

 I met Lady Clare Rendlesham and within a few months I was in Paris pretending to be her son.

-Apart from changing my identity in Paris I threw myself into the very accommodating worlds of fashion, performance art and theatre.
+Along with changing my identity, in Paris I threw myself head long into the very accommodating worlds of fashion, performance art and theatre.

 The land of sublime artifice.

 During the pret a porter I would run with my friends through the streets of Paris from show to show.
 Although my time in Paris seems less, in retrospect, about theatre and more about fashion and art, I was introduced to Robert Wilson and members of his company, traveled to Holland to see Lucinda Childs in Dance with music by Phillip Glass and travelled more to see beautiful work by Pina Bausch.